tudelft/drone-hover/README.md

     drone = Custombody(props, mass, cg, Ix, Iy, Iz, Ixy, Ixz, Iyz)      # User defined inertia properties

+Custombody assumes that the root of each arm is at (0, 0, 0).
+If specific mounting point is required, the mounting point should be defined as a list of array, and added to the Custombody function.
+It is important to note that every propeller in `props` require its own mounting point.
+Hence, the length of `props` and `mounting_points` have to be equal.

+Example:

+    from drone_hover.custom_bodies import Custombody

+    mounting_points = [np.array(0, 0, 1)] * 4 # Assuming 4 arms

+    drone = Custombody(props)   # Automatic computation of inertia properties

 ## Propeller Library

 The propeller constants are compiled into a library (dictionary) and can be found in the `__init__.py` file.